 What to do: Look for mobile security that is employee-privacy focused to ensure 100% adoption, that gives you the information you need to stay protected and see where threats are coming from, but not so much that employees object or try to find ways around invasive policies.

-In case you’re still unsure what to do here, take a look at Traced Control.
+In case you’re still unsure what to do here, take a look at Trustd.
 It’s a cost-effective, privacy-focused Mobile Threat Defence solution that protects your business against all of these threats, and more.

 Try it for yourself